peoolivro/peoolivro/README.md

-### Introdução a Python com Aplicações em Sistemas Operacionais
+### Introdução a Python com Aplicações de Sistemas Operacionais

+- 📗 Capítulo 1
+-
 <!--
 **peoolivro/peoolivro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.